PerStirpes/design-assistant/README.md

 # Design assistant

-This is the design team's assistant and is useful for working on a user-facing project and when you don't have a triad or designer?
+This is the design team's assistant and is useful for working on a user-facing project, fixing papercuts, etc. And when you don't have a triad or designer.

 The app is composed of two serverless functions command.js and interactive.js